nodemcu/nodemcu-firmware/docs/en/modules/gdbstub.md

 `gdbstub.brk()`

 ## gdbstub.gdboutput()
 Controls whether system output is encapsulated in gdb remote debugging protocol.
+This turns out not to be as useful as you would hopei -- mostly because you can't send input to the nodemcu board.
+Also becuase you really only should make this call *after* you get gdb running and connected to the nodemcu.
+The example below first does the break and then switches to redirect the output.
+This works (but you are unable to send any more console input).

 #### Syntax
 `gdbstub.gdboutput(enable)`